rexthecoder/Pinky/README.md

  - Watch this [`video`](https://www.youtube.com/watch?v=wzdZLWonn0Y) to learn how to get your webhook.
  - Copy the webhook link and provide it to `webhook_url`

- That all you need to get discord to work.
+ That's all you need to get discord to work.